laminas/laminas-diactoros/docs/book/v2/server-request-filters.md

 #### Constants

-The `LegacyXForwardedHeaderFilter` defines the following constants for use in specifying various headers:
+The `XForwardedHeaderFilter` defines the following constants for use in specifying various headers:

 - `HEADER_HOST`: corresponds to `X-Forwarded-Host`.
 - `HEADER_PORT`: corresponds to `X-Forwarded-Port`.